-- Getting Help Of An Expert: You will have to pay the calibrator a fix rate per hour.
+- Getting Help Of An Expert: You will have to pay the calibrator a fixed rate per hour.
 Each calibration goes for at least three days.
 The calibrator will have to work 10 hours per day.
 If you live in a small town then the calibrator will fly there.
 You will have to pay for their travel and accommodation as well.
 It will quickly get expensive.
-But if you need most out of your theater experience then this is recommended.
-But first you must follow all of the above steps.
+But if you need the most out of your theater experience then this is recommended.
+But first, you must follow all of the above steps.

 - Setting dB levels on home theater By SPL meter or calibration mic and software: The next thing is to calibrate the sound manually.
 You can calibrate it with an SPL meter if you are the only person in your home theater.
 You can follow the FAQs section in my guide to know more about it.
 The spl meter for home theater.
-Another thing is to calibrate it with an auto calibration mic that comes with almost all of the new receivers.
+Another thing is to calibrate it with an auto-calibration mic that comes with almost all of the new receivers.
 These mics and SPL meters will show you the right dB values for your home theater.

 What is Your Ideal Home theater audio optimization method?
 (FB Poll)